-– Panic disorder.
+Panic disorder.

-Western medical treatment for anxiety includes antidepressants, anxiolytics, counselling or psychotherapy (Bystritsky, Khalsa, Cameron, Schifman, 2013).
-However, many medications take up to six weeks to be effective and one-third of patients have an inadequate response.
+Western treatment for anxiety includes antidepressants, anxiolytics, counselling or psychotherapy.
+However, many medications take up to six weeks to work and one-third of patients have an inadequate response.
 In addition to this, some patients have side effects from these medications.
-For these reasons, many patients seek out complementary medicines due to the side effects of long-term medication (Alonso et al, 2018).
+For these reasons, many patients seek out complementary medicines to help their anxiety.

 How can Acupuncture help?

-Acupuncture has been traditionally used in China and other East Asian countries to relieve stress and anxiety.
-In Chinese Medicine, psychogenic disorders are seen to be caused by an abnormal flow of qi and acupuncture points are chosen to calm the mind and restore the smooth flow of qi.
-Some studies show that acupuncture for anxiety causes biochemical changes such as reduced heart rate and an increase in endogenous opioids (Kawakita & Okada, 2014).
+Acupuncture has long been used in China and other East Asian countries to relieve stress and anxiety.
+In Chinese Medicine, mood disorders are believed to be caused by blockages to the smooth flow of Qi.
+Therefore, the aim of treatment is to restore the smooth flow of qi and calm the mind.